 Real Estate NYC Mayor Jimmy Walker's Old Westbury home for sale An Old Westbury home once owned by Tammany Hall-era New York City Mayor Jimmy Walker is on the market in June 2015 for $3.6 million.
 Photo Credit: Automatic Real Estate Associates By DANIELLE BRAFF.
 Special to Newsday May 15, 2015 3:10 PM Print Share fbShare Tweet Email An Old Westbury home once owned by Tammany Hall-era New York City Mayor Jimmy Walker is on the market for $3.6 million.
 Walker, who served as mayor from 1926 to 1932 and as a state senator sponsored legislation that legalized boxing in the New York, built the six-bedroom, 4-bathroom, 6,500-square-foot home in 1908, says Michael Berman, president of Automatic Real Estate Associates and co-listing agent of the property.
 The house is a classic Colonial, Berman says.
 "You feel like you're visiting one of those beautiful Ralph Lauren bed-and-breakfasts," Berman says.
 "It's a magnificent classic setting."
 The house is set back a couple of acres from the road.
 It has a sun porch in front that overlooks a pool and the rolling lawns.
 Inside, there are seven fireplaces -- and one of those is a two-sided wood-burning fireplace from the master bedroom to the master bathroom.
 The master suite has his-and-her walk-in closets and radiant heat in the bathroom.
 The suite also has a separate office.
 There's an extra living room space that the family likes to refer to as a men's grill -- just like one would in a country club.
 By DANIELLE BRAFF.
-Special to Newsday Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Special to Newsday Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.